hamidsta/RNA-folding-problem/README.md

 ---
 # Running the script

-In order to run the code , make sure that utils.py and main.py are located in the SAME FOLDER.
+In order to run the code , make sure that utils.py and main.py are located in the **same folder**.
 Main.py allow an interactive usage for the utilisator.
 I advise to check --help to understand how to make right use of the script .
 Script only take RNA STRUCTURE